quixio/quix-streams/docs/connectors/contribution-guide.md

 10. Wait for feedback from a Quix Streams maintainer and adjust the code if necessary.

-11. Feel free to join `#contributors` channel in [the community Slack](https://quix.io/slack-invite) and announce your work!
+11. Feel free to join the `#contributors` channel in [the community Slack](https://quix.io/slack-invite) and announce your work!

 12. After the PR is accepted, the maintainers will take care releasing it in the next version of Quix Streams.